chialab/rna/README.md

 ## RNA is a dev server

 Build plugins are also available for the [Web Dev Server](https://modern-web.dev/docs/dev-server/overview/).
-Since WDS and [RNA philosophy](./Architecture) is to use standard syntax and practises in web projects, you can run a local server with hot module replacement and CSS livereload without have to bundle your web app first or to re-run a partial build for each change.
+Since both WDS and RNA aim to use standard syntax and practises in web projects, you can run a local server with hot module replacement and CSS livereload without have to bundle your web app first or to re-run a partial build for each change.
 Files loaded via ESM will pass through a little esbuild transpilation in order to support TypeScript, CommonJS modules and node resolution, making a great difference in developer experience.
 The dev server can be used also for PHP with an Encore-like approach.

 * [Dev server for web apps](./docs/Dev-server-web-apps)